An introduction to Redis data types and abstractions

-Redis hashes look like exactly how you expect an "hash" to look like:
+Redis hashes look exactly how one might expect a "hash" to look, with field-value pairs:

 > hmset user:1000 username antirez birthyear 1977 verified 1 OK > hget user:1000 username "antirez" > hget user:1000 birthyear "1977" > hgetall user:1000 1) "username" 2) "antirez" 3) "birthyear" 4) "1977" 5) "verified" 6) "1"

-It is just a set of fields-values pairs.
-While hashes are handy to represent objects, actually the number of fields you can put inside an hash has no practical limits if not available memory, so you can use hashes in many different ways inside your application.
+While hashes are handy to represent objects, actually the number of fields you can put inside a hash has no practical limits (other than available memory), so you can use hashes in many different ways inside your application.

 > hmget user:1000 username birthyear no-such-field 1) "antirez" 2) "1977" 3) (nil)